USAFA-ECE/ece485/book/syllabus.md

 ## Textbooks
 **Required:**
-The required textbook for this is Computer Architecture: A Quantitative Approach, Sixth Edition, Morgan Kaufmann.
+The required textbook for this is Computer Architecture: A Quantitative Approach, Seventh Edition, Morgan Kaufmann.
 The authors are Hennessy and Patterson.

 ## Extra Instruction (EI)